enkidevs/curriculum/web/html/core-html-elements/style-element.md

 * only to color the text of a paragraph element.
 * to resize the document to a specific size.
 * to include important information about the author of the document

+---

+## Footnotes

+[1:Critical CSS]
+The critical CSS used to style the above-the-fold content of your website.
+Above-the-fold content is what users see on your website first loads, which can include navigation and other elements.
+So it’s very important to properly style and render this part of the website as quickly as possible.